 - Reduce mortality

-The value of a strategy is measured by its results.
+The value of a healthcare branding strategy is measured by its results.
 To make our client’s goals achievable, we recommended that they track the following metrics to determine the campaign’s success.

 - New and returning web visitors